Breed Profile: Shepherd Husky Mix

 The Shepherd Husky is a mix of two breeds: The German Shepherd and the Siberian Husky.
 Most Shepherd Husky owners consider this breed to be the best of both worlds.

 Size & Weight: Large.
 Shepherd Huskies range from 20 to 26 inches tall at the shoulder.
 Their weight also varies, but usually falls within the 35-75 pound range.
+Keeping them sleek with the right nutrition and exercise is key.
+Here the food we recommend:

 Coat & Color: Very thick coated dogs!
 Their outer coat is coarse and their undercoat is thick, plush-like, and like their Husky-half, have the ability to thrive in cooler weather.
 They also come in a variety of colors.
 Black, black and white, or black and tan.
 Their coats tend to shed constantly and will need to be groomed on a regular basis.